alexbarbosa1989/ai-playground/rag_techpreview/rag_ilab_023.md

 ~~~
 export ILAB_FEATURE_SCOPE=DevPreviewNoUpgrade
 ~~~
-NOTE: If not set, it will generate below error message when try to chat with the model using `--rag` pipeline:
+NOTE: If not set, it will generate the below error message when try to chat with the model using `--rag` pipeline:
 ~~~
 ERROR 2025-02-04 10:12:12,040 instructlab.model.chat:591: This functionality is experimental; set ILAB_FEATURE_SCOPE to "DevPreviewNoUpgrade" to enable.
 ~~~